gblykin/draft-netflix-dataset-api/README.md

 - `sort_order` - Sort order (asc, desc)
 - `page` - Page number
 - `per_page` - Items per page (max 100)

+## 📮 Postman Collection

+For easy API testing, import the provided Postman collection:

+1. **Download**: `Netflix_API.postman_collection.json` (included in the project)
+2. **Import**: Open Postman → Import → Select the collection file
+3. **Configure**: Set the `base_url` variable to `http://localhost:8000`
+4. **Test**: Use the pre-configured requests for all endpoints

+The collection includes:
+- All CRUD operations for movies, users, and reviews
+- Filtering and pagination examples
+- Pre-configured variables for easy testing

 ## 🛠️ Example API Calls